CLIMBING ERTA ALE VOLCANO

 After resting in Abala for the night after exploring the alien landscape of Dallol, we drove 2.5 hours and stopped for lunch in Irebti before we completed the journey to Erta Ale base camp in 4 hours.
 Expect an Ethiopian massage in the last 45 minutes of this journey over the volcanic landscape – it’s definitely one of the rockiest rides I’ve ever been on, don’t be attempting to drink water as you may find yourself wearing it!

 On the way we saw camel caravans from Eritrea, a traditional way of exporting goods to Ethiopia considering the arid landscape is land-locked.
-As the Chinese are rapidly building roads in this area making Erta Ale more accessible to the masses and the ability to transport goods easily, I do wonder what affect this will have on their livelihood.
+As the Chinese are rapidly building roads in this area making Erta Ale more accessible to the masses and the ability to transport goods easily, I do wonder what effect this will have on their livelihood.

 Preparing to hike up Erta Ale